waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - GNEISS (Geodude) grew to Lv 23 during the battle with Psychic Mark.
 - Psychic Mark defeated on Turn 4331.
 Gains: ¥480.
 - Arnie (Bug Catcher) called about rare Ditto on Route 35.

-# Schoolboy Alan Battle Log (Turn 4338+)
-- Opponent 1: Tangela (Lv 16).
-- Turn 1: Switched GNEISS for Calcifer.
-Tangela used Absorb (not very effective).
-- Turn 2: Using EMBER.
+- Schoolboy Alan defeated on Turn 4343.
+Gains: ¥512.
+Calcifer used Ember to KO Tangela.